Harden Your Cell Phone

 Obtainium

-The Obtainium website, wiki, and GitHub repository cover how to use the Obtainium app to install, update, and receive release notifications for other Android apps directly from their respective release pages on GitHub, GitLab, and other sources.
+The Obtainium website, wiki, and GitHub repository cover how to use the Obtainium app to install, update, and receive release notifications for Android apps directly from their respective release pages on GitHub, GitLab, and other sources.

 Install Obtainium directly from the project’s GitHub Releases page.
 Since we are using a newer Google Pixel device and are avoiding F-Droid packages, you want the app-arm64-v8a-release.apk.